yxonic/yxonic.github.io/src/pages/index.page.md

 ## Introduction

-- I am an AI researcher that is good at:
+- I am an AI researcher that enjoys:
   - **Learning, thinking and sharing**.
 Driven by curiosity.
 Care about innovative and impactful ideas.
 Love to share what I learn and think.
   - **Put thoughts into reality**.
 Solid systems and engineering background.
 Open-source practitioner.
 - My research interests include: natural language processing, user modeling and personalization, code intelligence, and educational applications.